 1 Overview

-Local planning authorities consult us for advice on any road and transport issues that affect proposals submitted for planning permission.
+Local planning authorities consult West Sussex County Council for advice on any road and transport matters that affect proposals submitted for planning permission.
 They then take our recommendations into account when making a decision on a planning application.

 We can provide advice on road and transport issues associated with any proposed development before you submit a planning application.
 The benefits of seeking advice include: